Back | Home | Aller à version française

 4C1.
 Abduction at the source of induction and deduction

-For thousands of years, Homo habilis and Homo erectus had to trust almost only abduction, with stammering deductions and inductions, to envisage the availabilities of their panoplies and protocols in their environment.
+For thousands of years, Homo habilis and Homo erectus had to trust almost only abduction - with stammering deductions and inductions - to envisage the availabilities of their panoplies and protocols in their environment.
 Today, it is almost the only recourse of the infant, who can neither walk nor talk, and who only has the floating verifications of its inchoative perceptions to edify its first *woruld, from indicia to indicia.

 Even the most developed and strictest science does not escape it.
 Indeed, it was the abductions from indicium to indicium that woke up Claude Bernard when his lab assistant told him that the rabbits that had not eaten in some time were starting to show dark urine.
 In the brain of the initiator of experimental physiology, dark urine thematized indicially those of meat eaters, flesh-eaters, and the neuronic synodies "unfed rabbit" and “meat eater” adjusted sufficiently to infer that rabbits that did not receive external food could only eat themselves, therefore feed on their own flesh, although by other means than that of ordinary eating.
-The definitive scientific formulation was inductive and deductive, but the first mental click and weaving were abductive.
+The definitive scientific formulation was inductive and deductive, but the first click and the first mental weaving were abductive.
 Transversalizing Homo is first and constantly abductive.

 4C2.
 Pre-indicial cleavages and post-indicial cleavages